vrpolak/q10sk/reference/specification.md

 (the top-most function), the only requirement is that 0, 1 and Q never apply their side-effects when present in an argument (when not the top-most function).

-When the tree reaches its normal form, execution is halted.
+When the tree reaches its weakly normal form, execution is halted.
 The system cannot distingush the halted state from a running state which happeded to require no IO for a period of time (unless the system can get such info from the interpreter).